Skip to main content

 updateConfig(configName: string, config: {}): {};

-Return config based on the config name.
-Also cached it on memory
+Returns the config based on the config name.
+It also caches it in memory.

-Update config based on config name.
-Return updated config
+Updates the config based on the config name.
+Returns the updated config.